-6. The points which needs further explanation and clarification e.g., a change in the basis of
+6. The points which needs further explanation and clarification e.g., a change in the basis of valuation of finished stocks or in the computation of depreciation, etc.

 7. Date of commencement and completion of the audit.

 Objectives Of Audit Note Book